 Structure

-The Volatile Organic Compounds (VOCs) analyzer integrates into an online monitoring system four key subsystems for precise industrial emissions control.
+The VOC (Volatile Organic Compound) analyzer integrates into an online monitoring system for precise industrial emissions control.
+The system has four key subsystems:

 VOCs Online Monitoring System structure

 To enhance reliability, an air compressor provides gas for regular pipeline blowback, minimizing condensation risks in heat-traced sampling lines.
-This system supports VOCs emission reduction and aligns with strict environmental compliance standards.
+This VOC analyzer integrates into an online monitoring system supports VOCs emission reduction and aligns with strict environmental compliance standards.